-- To reflect the set contents, it is necessary to reset XSCF by using rebootxscf(8). - If prefer is set while multiple NTP servers are set, top priority is given to the NTP server set first. - If XSCF is set as an NTP client, ntpdate is executed when XSCF is started and the time of XSCF is synchronized with the time of the NTP server. - If XSCF is set as a client, the time of the physical partition (PPAR) may be changed by the difference in the time kept in XSCF.
+- To reflect the set contents, it is necessary to reset XSCF by using rebootxscf(8). - If prefer is set while multiple NTP servers are set, top priority is given to the NTP server set first.
+However, if DNS round robin is enabled in the NTP server that has been registered in the first place, the next DNS round robin-disabled NTP server will be prioritized.
+If there is no DNS round robin-disabled NTP server, prefer will be disabled, irrespective of whether it was enabled or disabled. - If XSCF is set as an NTP client, ntpdate is executed when XSCF is started and the time of XSCF is synchronized with the time of the NTP server. - If XSCF is set as a client, the time of the physical partition (PPAR) may be changed by the difference in the time kept in XSCF.
 Execute resetdateoffset(8) and reset the difference of the time. - You can confirm the time synchronization currently specified by using showntp(8).